karrieFF/SN_AIchatbot_Depression/README.md

 `final_slides.qmd`: final presentation in quarto format.

+`images/`: a folder for images used in slides.html.

 `final_slides.html`: final presentation in html format.

 `.github/workflows/check-qmd-render.yaml`: The workflow that builds the html and pdf files.